-In the year 1942, in the small picturesque community of Owatonna, Southern Minnesota, Tony Mayo was born.
-Tony spent his childhood in the American Midwest moving with his family to Minneapolis, Minnesota and then on to Stevens Point, Wisconsin, Grand Rapids, Michigan and back to Stevens Point before returning to Minnesota where he attended Edina High School and the University of Minnesota.
+Tony Mayo was born in the small picturesque community of Owatonna, Southern Minnesota.
+He spent his childhood in the American Midwest moving with his family to Minneapolis, Minnesota and then on to Stevens Point, Wisconsin, Grand Rapids, Michigan and back to Stevens Point before returning to Minnesota where he attended Edina High School and the University of Minnesota.
 Tony earned a Bachelor of Science and a Master of Arts from St. Cloud State University, and a Master of Fine Arts Degree from The University of Minnesota.

 Tony’s earliest fond recollections include making miniature cars and houses out of mud from his parent’s garden, and sitting at the dining room table receiving memorable drawing lessons in graphite pencil from his talented Grandmother Harrington.
 Tony has had a passion for creating art ever since.